sirnuke/soup-kitchen-love/documentation/design.md

 * May not overlap with other objects.
 * Does not need to be continuous.
 * Determines whether a given coordinate is blocked.
-* Determines whether a given coordinate has a trigger.
+* Determines whether a pawn can interact with a tile.
+* Children track additional state, as necessary.
+* Virtual functions for converting to/from string data.